-- Pour mixture into deep 7×11 pan (spray with olive oil) – feel free to place extra peaches, blueberries or apples on top for garnish as well as extra cinnamon;
+- Pour mixture into a prepared baking dish – feel free to place extra peaches, blueberries or apples on top for garnish as well as extra cinnamon.

-- Serve with unsweetened almond milk, if desired.
+- Let cool slightly and serve with unsweetened almond milk, if desired.

-- Butter: to make recipe dairy-free use a vegan butter instead of butter or ghee.
+- Dairy-Free: to make recipe dairy-free use a vegan butter instead of butter or ghee.

 - Storage: store in an airtight container in the refrigerator for up to 5-6 days.

 - Serving: I like to serve it with a little extra cinnamon on top and some almond milk!